Skip to main content

 3.10 Capability Spine (Reconstructed)

-The capability spine uses IMM to ensure:
+The capability spine uses IMM to define the structural expectations for maturity progression and role-based competency growth.

 3.11 Interoperability Rules Across Labs, Hubs, NCU (Reconstructed)